 1. Vitamin C

-As we already know, guinea pigs are sensitive to various diseases (viruses and infections included).
-The most important part is that the animal’s immune defence system acts similarly to that of a human being.
-That’s why guinea pigs have been used to study various infectious diseases roughly from 1882!
+Guinea pigs are sensitive to various diseases, viruses, and infections.
+The most important part is that the animal’s immune defense system acts similarly to that of a human being.
+That’s why guinea pigs have been used to study various infectious diseases roughly since 1882!

-The perfect balance of toxin and antitoxin was discovered in 1913.
+Moreover, the perfect balance of toxin and antitoxin was discovered in 1913.
 This became the beginning of all the vaccination studies.
-And yes, all that – thanks to guinea pigs!
+And, yes, it’s all thanks to guinea pigs!

 The scientists were surprised to find out that the ear of this tiny creature is quite similar to that of a human.
 Moreover, as a consequence, the hearing range of guinea pigs is quite the same as ours.

-Not long ago, a real scientific breakthrough happened when the scientists managed to regenerate hair cells.
+Not long ago, a real scientific breakthrough happened when scientists managed to regenerate hair cells.
 These are incredibly important tiny parts of our ear.
-Hair cells are the things that transform the sound into an electrical signal.
+Hair cells are the things that transform sound into an electrical signal.
 Basically, these cells are the reason why we can hear.
 And at the beginning of this century, we were able to regenerate these sensory cells.
-Possibly, in the nearest future doctors will be able to treat…deafness!

-Now you know the answer to the question “why are guinea pigs used in research?”.
-Could you ever imagine that these little mammals are so important for the development of science and medicine?
+Now you know the answer to the question “why are guinea pigs used in research?”
+These tiny mammals are critical to the advancement of science and medicine.

 If you happen to be an owner of this fluffy ball of happiness, you can now be even prouder of your little friend.
-Without a doubt, guinea pigs manage to help the whole humanity a lot!
-Could you even imagine that their contribution is that big?
+Without a doubt, guinea pigs manage to help the whole of humanity a lot!